 - Contrived Coincidence: Just as the protagonists' leads on Ii-chan's identity dry up in "Where Do You Live?", Shotaro's classmate Kougami jogs up to them and is recognized by Ii-chan, leading them to find her home and her mother's body.

 - Cozy Mystery: Noir fiction this is not.
 In the 12 episodes of the anime, there were only 2 or 3 crimes that had been committed.
 The other deaths were accidental, while the rest of the anime involved mysteries that were about discovering what event had just taken place (such as a "supposed suicide" being just a case of a girl getting a new love).
-Fits other parts of the Cozy Mystery definition, in that it takes in a small tight-knit community and when Sakurako isn't being childish, she's rather like a retired old lady with too much time on her hands.
+Fits other parts of the Cozy Mystery definition, in that it takes place in a small tight-knit community and when Sakurako isn't being childish, she's rather like a retired old lady with too much time on her hands.

 - A Day in the Limelight: